dex4er/Starlight/README.md

 ## OPTIONS

-In addition to the options supported by [plackup](https://metacpan.org/pod/plackup), starlight accepts following options(s).
+In addition to the options supported by [plackup](https://metacpan.org/pod/plackup), starlight accepts the following options(s).

 ## --max-workers

-Number of worker processes. (default: 10)
+A number of worker processes. (default: 10)

 ## --timeout